 This library has been able to exist and grow thanks to the patronage of Philippe Rotthier and Sefik Birkiye, and thanks to the donations of the libraries of architects (among others, Jean Dethier and Jacques Dolphyn), but also thanks to donations made by private individuals as well as purchases and exchanges.

 The Sint-Lukasarchief was founded as an unincorporated association in 1967, a research unit focusing on recent Belgian architecture and urban planning, on the initiative of the architectural engineer Alfons Hoppenbrouwers and with the support of Jos Vandenbreeden.
 In 1970, Jos Vandenbreeden would be appointed to develop the Sint-Lukasarchief, which was to become a non-profit organization in 1979.
 Since then, the Sint-Lukasarchief has built up a unique collection as an architecture archive and documentation centre.
 The Sint-Lukasarchief carries out and facilitates academic and applied research, inventories the architectural heritage, organizes exhibitions and releases publications.

-In 2016 the library and the documentation centre were integrated within the CIVA Foundation, in the Department of Modern Architecture, on the Ixelles site.
+In 2016 the library and the documentation centre were integrated within the CIVA Foundation, in the collection of Modern Architecture, on the Ixelles site.

 Content of the collection

 The library gathers works, collections of plates, journals, documentary files and dissertations.